-In 2016, pioneering women at St. Jude are making research advances in the areas of aggressive brain tumors, immunodeficiency diseases, cognitive challenges in childhood cancer survivors, blood-forming stem cells and pneumococcal infections.
-These scientists are carrying on the legacy set by those before them and helping set the bar for innovative progress in the research and treatment of childhood cancer and other life-threatening diseases.
+The women in medicine at St. Jude have made research advances in the areas of aggressive brain tumors, immunodeficiency diseases, cognitive challenges in childhood cancer survivors, blood-forming stem cells, gene therapy, COVID-19 and pneumococcal infections.
+These scientists carry on the legacy created by those before them and help set the bar for innovative progress in the research and treatment of childhood cancer and other life-threatening diseases.

 Women’s History Month employee spotlights